 The Home Office closed detention centres to visitors and released 350 people from detention.

-The immigration departments made some changes to the case reviewing process due to the Coronavirus public health crisis.
-The Home Office started urgently reviewing the cases of the most vulnerable detainees and stopped the new detentions of people who would in normal circumstances be facing removal to one of the 49 countries.
+The immigration departments changed the case reviewing process due to the Coronavirus public health crisis.
+The Home Office urgently reviewed the cases of the most vulnerable detainees.
+It stopped the new detentions of people who would, in normal circumstances, be facing removal to one of the 49 countries.

 Because of COVID-19 travel restrictions, removals to the following countries are not taking place: Afghanistan, Albania, Algeria, Austria, Bulgaria, Cameroon, China, Croatia, Cyprus, Czech Republic, Denmark, Egypt, Finland, France, Germany, Greece, Hungary, Italy, India, Iraq, Ireland, Jamaica, Jordan, Kenya, Kuwait, Latvia, Lichenstein, Lebanon, Libya, Luxembourg, Mauritania, Morocco, Netherlands, Pakistan, Poland, Portugal, Romania, Rwanda, Saudi Arabia, Slovakia, Slovenia, Somalia, Spain, Sri Lanka, Sudan, Turkey, Uganda, Ukraine, Zimbabwe.

 The Home Office opened the coronavirus Immigration Help Centre.